aderawmolla/fullstack/README.md

 # fullstack
-THis is A full Stack contact application done for minab it solutions Plc using technologies 1.vue js
+This  is A full Stack contact application done for minab it solutions Plc using technologies 1.vue js
 2.express js
 3.hasura